Canine Cognitive Behavior Therapy

 and decision making, and recognizes intrinsic motivation.

-Which behaviors does CCBT address?
+Which dog behaviors does CCBT address?

 It is common for trainers to specialize in a certain behavior using Conditioning methods, (application and approach varies), or for their websites to list the variety of unwanted behaviors they can address.